Two of Britain’s biggest bands have been teasing new music for release this year. Get all the information you need on them here.

 What will the music be about?

-In an interview with Q Magazine last May, Matty confirmed that, in terms of subject matter, the band will veer into more “socially informed and kind-of politically motivated pop music”.
+In the interview with Q Magazine last May, Matty confirmed that, in terms of subject matter, the band will veer into more “socially informed and kind-of politically motivated pop music”.
 He was one of the few pop stars who actually spoke out around Trump’s election and the Brexit vote, making his position perfectly clear with regular speeches to the audience at shows, encouraging them to be more proactive.

 Matty Healy also chatted to the NME last year as part of a cover story alongside Heather Baron-Gracie of Pale Waves, where he revealed it will be the third part of a trilogy linking all the albums together, revealing a full story of one person, saying: “It’s always kind of been my story.
 It spanned adolescence to maturity, success and trying to mediate the two, and the third one is where we are now”.